ember-learn/ember-blog/content/ember-released-6-12.md

 ## Ember CLI v6.12

 Ember CLI has had a number of improvements to the blueprints, a few bugfixes, and we continue to reduce the number of packages that are reported as deprecated during initial installation.

 ### Update classic blueprint to use WarpDrive packages

 Since Ember 6.8, when you generate a new app you will get the Embroider and Vite blueprint by default.
 This has been great for a lot of people but, for whatever reason, some apps haven't been able to upgrade to Vite quite yet.
 Because we still support building apps with ember-cli we are maintaining a legacy blueprint `@ember-tooling/classic-build-app-blueprint`.

 As much as possible we want to keep this legacy blueprint up to date with what is happening in the modern default blueprint, but sometimes changes can lag a little.
 In `@ember-tooling/classic-build-app-blueprint@6.12` we have converted the ember-data setup to match the WarpDrive setup that was added to the default `@ember/app-blueprint` in version 6.8.

 ### Update modern blueprint to have better lint setup

 The previous section was about changes made to the modern blueprint that hadn't yet made their way to the legacy blueprints, this section is about the opposite.
-Just before the modern application blueprint was forked from the classic one there were a number of improvements made to the eslint configs that helped catch issues with tests and correctness in JS files.
+Right before the modern application blueprint was forked from the classic one there were a number of improvements made to the eslint configs that helped catch issues with tests and correctness in JS files.
 In v6.12 we ported those improvements to the modern `@ember/app-blueprint`.

 ### Convert `ember-cli-build.js` to an ESM file